about the sheep

 But I thought those were clouds.

-They are sheep, but we understand why such a mixup could occur.
+They are sheep, but one can understand why such a mixup could occur.

 Is there a difference between the analog and digital sheep?

-Analog apathetic sheep are shiny!
-They are pearlescent, and sometimes glittery or holographic as nature intended; while digital counterparts are typically….pixels.
-The artworks explore more abstract concepts while the digital work tends to be a little bit more straightforward.
+Analog apathetic sheep always have a reflective surface.
+They are pearlescent, and sometimes glittery or holographic as nature intended; while digital counterparts are typically flat colored pixels.
+The physical artworks explore more abstract concepts while the digital work tends to be a little bit more straightforward.
+In any case, the work takes on a light-hearted tone.

 Do you take commissions?